 17. Analog channel inputs Attach oscilloscope probes or BNC cables to these BNC connectors.
-In the InfiniiVision 2000 X-Series oscilloscopes, the analog channel inputs have 1 M Ω impedance.
-Also, there is no automatic probe detection, so you must properly set the probe attenuation for accurate measurement results.
-See "To specify the probe attenuation" on page 62.
+With the InfiniiVision 4000 X-Series oscilloscopes, you can set the input impedance of the analog channels to either 50 Ω or 1 $M\Omega$.
+See "To specify channel input impedance" on page 84.
+The InfiniiVision 4000 X-Series oscilloscopes also provide the AutoProbe interface.
+The AutoProbe interface uses a series of contacts directly below the channel's BNC connector to transfer information between the oscilloscope and the probe.
+When you connect a compatible probe to the oscilloscope, the AutoProbe interface determines the type of probe and sets the oscilloscope's parameters (units, offset, attenuation, coupling, and impedance) accordingly.
 18. Demo 2, Ground, and Demo 1 terminals Demo 2 terminal - This terminal outputs the Probe Comp signal which helps you match a probe's input capacitance to the oscilloscope channel to which it is connected.
-See "Compensate Passive Probes" on page 29.
+See "Compensate Passive Probes" on page 37.
 With certain licensed features, the oscilloscope can also output demo or training signals on this terminal.
 Ground terminal - Use the ground terminal for oscilloscope probes connected to the Demo 1 or Demo 2 terminals.
 Demo 1 terminal - With certain licensed features, the oscilloscope can output demo or training signals on this terminal.
-19. USB Host port This port is for connecting USB mass storage devices or printers to the oscilloscope.
+19. USB Host ports These ports are for connecting a USB mass storage device, printer, mouse, or keyboard to the oscilloscope.
 Connect a USB compliant mass storage device (flash drive, disk drive, etc.) to save or recall oscilloscope setup files and reference waveforms or to save data and screen images.
-See Chapter 18, "Save/Recall (Setups, Screens, Data)," starting on page 223.
+See Chapter 18, "Save/Email/Recall (Setups, Screens, Data)," starting on page 313.
 To print, connect a USB compliant printer.
-For more information about printing see Chapter 19, "Print (Screens)," starting on page 235.
+For more information about printing see Chapter 19, "Print (Screens)," starting on page 327.
 You can also use the USB port to update the oscilloscope's system software when updates are available.
 You do not need to take special precautions before removing the USB mass storage device from the oscilloscope (you do not need to "eject" it).
 Simply unplug the USB mass storage device from the oscilloscope when the file operation is complete.
 CAUTION: Do not connect a host computer to the oscilloscope's USB host port.
 Use the device port.
 A host computer sees the oscilloscope as a device, so connect the host computer to the oscilloscope's device port (on the rear panel).
-See "I/O Interface Settings" on page 241.
-There is a second USB host port on the back panel.
-20. Digital channel inputs Connect the digital probe cable to this connector (MSO models only).
-See Chapter 6, "Digital Channels," starting on page 83.
-21. Waveform generator output Outputs sine, square, ramp, pulse, DC, or noise on the Gen Out BNC.
-Press the [Wave Gen] key to set up the waveform generator.
-See Chapter 17, "Waveform Generator," starting on page 211.
+See "I/O Interface Settings" on page 333.
+There is a third USB host port on the back panel.
+20. EXT TRIG IN connector External trigger input BNC connector.
+See "External Trigger Input" on page 212 for an explanation of this feature.